Toward scalable quantum computations of atomic nuclei: Results from quantum simulations

 Next, we consider the cost of repeated measurements on hardware.
 Based on the estimates in Sec.~\ref{sec:SampleComplexity} and Fig.~\ref{fig:shot_scaling} and our simulations including measurement noise, we find that reaching 1~MeV precision requires (at most) on the order of $10^4$--$10^6$ measurements per optimization step.
 This cost scales mildly with system size and lattice size, but is already important.
-Based on these findings, ADAPT-VQE appears more attractive as a way to prepare an initial state for a more efficient algorithm like QPE, where the optimization would be stopped once a sufficient fidelity has been reached.
+Based on these findings, ADAPT-VQE appears more attractive as a tool for preparing approximate initial states, since the optimization need not reach unit fidelity with the ground state.
+Instead, once a sufficient overlap (e.g., 10\%) is obtained, the state can be passed to fault-tolerant quantum algorithms with guarantees, such as QPE or other filtering methods, which can then extract the ground-state component.
 We find in Figs.~\ref{fig:h2_no_noise} and~\ref{fig:he3_no_noise} that our ADAPT-VQE ansätze effectively produce states with high fidelity with the ground state, hinting that our scheme could serve as a basis for preparing nuclear ground states on larger lattices.
 For example, for the deuteron (triton) we reach a fidelity greater than 0.6 for $\Nexp = 3$ ($\Nexp = 6$).
-We refer the reader to Ref.~\cite{roggero_2020_nuclei}, where the cost of simulating the time evolution of a similar Hamiltonian has been estimated, both using Trotter-Suzuki product formula and qubitization.
+We refer the reader to Ref.~\cite{roggero2020}, further improved in Ref.~\cite{spagnoli2025quantum}, where the cost of simulating the time evolution of a similar Hamiltonian has been estimated, both using Trotter-Suzuki product formula and qubitization.

 Ultimately, the approach we pursue in this work has a few key features that make it attractive for future quantum computations.
 Formulating things in second quantization means that the number of qubits required is relatively high, which restricts current applications to lattice extents $L=2, 3$.
 Realistic lattice sizes of $L\sim 10$ will require several thousand qubits.
 At the same time, however, the choice of lattice basis makes the Hamiltonian extremely sparse, exploiting the short-range nature of nuclear forces.
 This makes the construction of physics-informed ansätze and the evaluation of expectation values and gradients relatively simple, achievable on hardware that is (or will soon become) available.
 As this approach is refined and at the same time larger quantum computers become available, it will naturally scale and make more sophisticated computations possible, similar to the progress in classical computations of nuclei driven by scalable many-body methods and continuously increasing computational power.